Chinatown, Houston

 Chinatown (華埠 or 中國城) is a community in Southwest Houston, Texas, United States.

 There is another Chinatown called "Old Chinatown" located within the East Downtown Houston district near the George R. Brown Convention Center.

+It is also called "Bellaire" (after Bellaire Boulevard).

 History

+Houston's Chinatown first started in the early 20th century, but became more organized in 1951 with the Chinese Merchant's Association.
+Back then Chinatown was not located in the Bellaire region Chinatown is present in today.
+Early Chinese supermarkets and restaurants were opened around East Downtown or "EaDo" and most spoke Cantonese.
+Chinatown wasn't just a cluster of businesses for economic purposes, rather it was a social and cultural meeting place with a cohesive and complex identity that prospered from the 1950s to 1970s.
+However, Chinatown was not limiting the boundaries of Chinese life.
+Eventually, the Chinese community spread, which contributed to Chinatown's new location.
+Old Chinatown began declining and many Chinese businesses moved to around Bellaire Boulevard not only because of downtown urban development projects such as the George R. Brown convention center but also because of internal community decentralization.

 The first businesses of the new Houston Chinatown opened in 1983.
 In the 1980s increasing numbers of Chinese were living in Southwest Houston and Fort Bend County and those residents were further away from the old Chinatown in what is now East Downtown.
-Diho Square (頂好廣場 (顶好广场, Dínghǎo Guángchǎng)), home to a Diho Supermarket chain outlet, was built, followed by Dynasty Plaza (王朝商場 (王朝商场, Wángcháo Shāngchǎng)) in 1986-1987, a 120000 sqft complex developed by a Singaporean friend of Diho Supermarket operator Tsang Dat Wong; the latter invited the former to build in Houston.
+Diho Square (頂好廣場 (顶好广场, Dínghǎo Guángchǎng)), home to a Diho Supermarket chain outlet, was built, followed by Dynasty Plaza (王朝商場 (王朝商场, Wángcháo Shāngchǎng)) in 1986 and 1987, a 120000 sqft complex developed by a Singaporean friend of Diho Supermarket operator Tsang Dat Wong; the latter invited the former to build in Houston.
 Developers at the time bought land, inexpensive due to the recession, in hopes of prosperous development later.
 From the 1980s until the 2000s, the census tracts housing sections of Chinatown saw decreasing income levels and real estate values.